StarterSquad/startersquad.com/_posts/2014-02-20-stop-estimating-the-cheap-parts.md

 part of the equation.
 In other words, we're estimating only a small part of the costs.

 ## The cost benefit analysis of your business
 In a generic sense a business case is a simple equation.
-There is an initial investment (I), then there are accumulated costs (c) and ongoing revenue (r). c and r are functions of time, the initial investment is not.
-The total result of the business (ROI) can always be written as a function ROI = -I - c(t) + r(t)).
-If both costs and revenue grow linearly, it's clear to see that there will only be ROI if r is larger than c and that way r(t) - c(t) grows past I at some point.
-Now risk comes into play as well, because both I, c and r are subject of fluctuation based on risk.
-What should be very clear here though is that the risk on I is limited in time, and after the investment is made, the viability of the business case depends solely on c and r.
+There is an initial investment, then there are accumulated costs and revenue over time.
+Cost and revenue are functions of time, the initial investment is not.
+The total result of the business (ROI) is the accumulated profit minus the investment.
+If both costs and revenue grow linearly, it's clear to see that there will only be ROI if the is larger than the costs.
+Eventually then the accumulated profit grows past the initial investment at some point.
+Now risk comes into play as well, because initial investment, revenue and costs are all subject of fluctuation based on risk.
+What should be made very clear here though is that the risk on the investment is limited in time, and after the investment is made, the viability of the business case depends solely on cost and revenue.

 ## The problem with estimating development costs
- When developing development costs, only the initial investment I is estimated.
+ When developing development costs, only the initial investment is estimated.
 As I've just explained, this doesn't reflect the viability of the business case in any way.
-What is more interesting is the costs later on (c).
-Most interesting is r.
-If by a faster increase in costs, you can generate exponential growth in r, then you're really on to something.
-In other words, c and r tell you if it is even possible to return on investment; I only controls how long you have to wait for that.
+What is more interesting is the costs later on.
+Most interesting is the potential revenue.
+If by a faster linear increase in costs, you can generate exponential growth in revenue, then you're really on to something.
+In other words, c and r tell you if it is even possible to return on investment; the initial investment only controls how long you have to wait for the eventual return.
 Consequently, estimating the initial development disregards the most essential drivers for business viability and ROI.

 ## How to estimate properly
  Staking out a sizable project and estimating the full cost of initial development isn't a good idea.
 Instead you should look for a business model first, and then start automating it with small optimizations.
-For each optimization in the business processes, you figure out what the effects on c and r are going to be.
+For each optimization in the business processes, you estimate what the effects on cost and revenue are going to be.
 You pick the improvement with the best metrics and start with that one.
+If you can't bear the investment, well that's what investors are for, or you just wait until you've saved up some more.

 ## The StarterSquad example
 StarterSquad sells development capacity from teams.
 These teams need to be formed, and capacity needs